ErpNetDocs/info/features/highlights.md

 ---

-6. **Omni-company management** – run your enterprise in a streamlined crystal-clear manner.
+6. **Omni-Company Management** – run your enterprise in a streamlined crystal-clear manner.
 No matter how complex a structure your business may have and how many companies it may be arranged in, @@name helps you run them as one.
 Consolidate data and use shared nomenclatures between your legal entities in a single database accessible by anyone you want.
 Automate document transfer.